 Read on as I share a few lessons learned the hard way that will help you keep your efforts to uplift service on the right track.

-Don’t start only with customer-facing teams.
 Starting your service transformation with customer-facing team members might seem like the obvious move.
 But if your objective is to build an uplifting service culture, this approach can be very problematic.
 Because your people in “customer-facing” roles interact with customers daily, they already understand that service is important.
 They know that upset customers complain.
 They know happy customers are easier to serve.
 What they don’t know is how to fix the behind-the-scenes issues that often affect the customers’ perceptions.

 When launching an uplifting service program, it would be much better to include or begin with internal service providers: production and design, hardware and software, warehousing and logistics, facilities, finance, legal, IT, and HR.
 When these internal service providers make things easier, faster, more responsive, or more flexible for your customer-facing employees, they’ll be surprised, delighted, and better able to serve your external customers.
 Let those on the inside inspire those who are serving on the outside with better service first.
 It’s a proven win-win situation.

-Launch at all levels.
 Starting from the top with an uplifting service initiative makes sense.
 When high-level leaders speak up and role model with commitment, it’s easier for everyone else to follow—and take the lead at their own levels.
 However, a top-down approach on its own can leave your leaders in an uncomfortable position.
 When those at the top make the earliest efforts, they must wait for the cascade to see practical results.
 But a cascade does not happen overnight—and this lack of quick and observable impact can cause some leaders to get impatient and question whether the outcomes will happen at all.

 At the same time, though, you must beware of launching from the bottom up without support from the top—the classic mistake of stand-alone “frontline service training programs.”
 It won’t take long before a motivated frontline service provider bumps into a supervisor or manager who does not share the understanding or the passion.

-Don’t forget the middle.
 Companies often decide to launch from the top down and from the bottom up at the same time.
 But doing so puts a great deal of responsibility on the people in the middle.
 In the top-down cascade, middle managers and supervisors must translate the messages in action, connect company objectives to frontline concerns, and make uplifting language appear practical and useful.
 In the bottom-up bubbling of new ideas and action steps, the middle plays three culture-building roles: praising team members who do a great job, raising good suggestions for higher-level review, and spotlighting roadblocks that require leadership action for removal.